Aradhya2002/Data-Analysis-Portfolio/NYC Collision/readme.md

 ## 💡 Recommendations
 The following recommendations are proposed to the city office based on the analysis:
-* [cite_start]Increase the number of traffic police and improve traffic flow during crowded hours[cite: 58].
+* Increase the number of traffic police and improve traffic flow during crowded hours.
-* [cite_start]Conduct awareness campaigns around rush hours and weekends[cite: 59, 31].
+* Conduct awareness campaigns around rush hours.
-* [cite_start]Increase the fine for reckless high-speed driving[cite: 61].
+* Increase the fine for reckless high-speed driving.
-* [cite_start]Install railings on sidewalks to decrease pedestrian involvement in accidents[cite: 62].
+* Install railings on sidewalks to decrease pedestrian involvement in accidents.
-* [cite_start]Add traffic rules to the curriculum of school students[cite: 63].
+* Add traffic rules to the curriculum of school students.

----

-*For detailed analysis and methodology, please refer to the `NYC Collision Analysis Report.pdf` and the associated Jupyter notebooks.*